Dhruvarora13/CodingQues/README.md

 18. Write a code in java to print the index of the occured string?      --Firstoccurance.java

 19. Write a code in java to print the Secondlargest element in the array ?    --Secondlargest.java

+20. Write a cods in java to print the maximum container capacity?     --Container.java